tydaeus/notes/git/git-common-commands.md

 ## Working with Branches
 (adapted from https://stackoverflow.com/a/6591218/2939139)

 Use `git branch` to list branches.
-The currently active branch will be indicated with an asterisk.
+The currently active branch will be indicated with an asterisk. `git branch -vv` to show tracking branches (i.e. which remote branch corresponds to the named local branch).

 ### Creating Branches
 * `git branch <branchname> [start-point]` to create a new local branch without switching to it (use `switch` subsequently to switch)